neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 Calling `Get` directly is reserved for the few cases where an id arrives as a plain string rather than through that property-based resolution, such as `RetryableNegative` looking up a stored error by `ErrorId`.

 The store is scoped to the connection, so it is disposed automatically when a test's connection closes.
-Disposal walks every registered object in reverse registration order and disposes anything implementing `IAsyncDisposable` or `IDisposable`.
+Disposal walks every stored object in reverse storage order and disposes anything implementing `IAsyncDisposable` or `IDisposable`.
 This is what actually releases drivers, sessions, and other resources at the end of a test.
 Explicit close handlers such as `DriverClose` exist to satisfy testkit's protocol, not to perform the underlying cleanup.